-Search for property owners currently in pre-foreclosure, or that show signs of likely distress.
+Search for property owners currently in pre-foreclosure, or that show signs of other distress.

 Pre-foreclosure and auction date information is helpful for:

-- Sales brokers searching for potential listings.
-Debt can signal property distress, with distress there is an increase in the likeliness of needing to sell.
+- Sales brokers searching for potential listings: Debt can signal property distress.
+With distress, there is an increase in the likeliness of needing to sell.

-- Investors looking for off-market opportunities.
-Since debt can signal potential property distress, investors could find investment opportunities at a below-market sale price because of the need to sell.
+- Investors looking for off-market opportunities: Investors could find investment opportunities at a below-market sale price because of the need to sell.